Countly/countly-sdk-documentation/react_native_bridged/next.md

 <h2 id="h_01HAVQNJQSX9KWT0HTGJCEKPRK">Setting Custom Values</h2>
 <p>
   Custom user properties are any arbitrary values that you would like to store under your user's profile.
-These values can be internal IDs, registration dates, horoscopes, or any other value that is not included in the predefined user properties.
+These values can be internal IDs, registration dates or any other value that is not included in the predefined user properties.
 </p>
 <div class="tabs">
   <div class="tabs-menu">